top of page

 Click here for the text

-Class-climbing and pretentious British colonials are played for satiric comedy, while a parallel plot about sympathetic, indigenous characters who are wrongfully imprisoned plays out the dark undertones of colonial oppression.
+Set in Sumatra, this comedy skewers the class-climbing and pretentiousness of British colonials, while a parallel plot about sympathetic, wrongfully imprisoned indigenous characters plays out the dark undertones of colonial oppression.
 A Sultan is reunited with a wife who was wrongly incarcerated and is moved to reform the unjust and oppressive systems that led to her imprisonment.

 back to top